MD simulation from scratch

-The ToyMD code provided is a minimalistic python program to run MD simulations.
-By clicking this link you can open the files for this exercise on noto.
+The provided ToyMD code is a minimalistic python program to run MD simulations.
+By clicking here you can open the files for this exercise on noto.

-The main program is toy_md.py takes care of the MD propagation and runs different sub-programs for differrent calculations needed for a MD simulations.
-For example, toy_md_params.py takes care of reading the parameters from the params.txt file, or toy_md_forces.py calculates bonded and non-bonded forces.
+The main program toy_md.py takes care of the MD propagation and runs different sub-programs for different calculations needed for an MD simulation For example, toy_md_params.py takes care of reading the parameters from the params.txt file, or toy_md_forces.py calculates bonded and non-bonded forces.

-For this exercise, we will focus of the main program toy_md.py, implementing a propagation algorithm, and toy_md_forces.py, implementing PBCs.
-Take some time to familarize with the program structure in the ToyMD folder.
-In that folder, you will also find a carbon-dioxide folder, containing parameters for a toy system: a box of 216 carbon dioxide molecules.
-At the end of the exercise, you will be able to run a MD simulation of the system.
+For this exercise, we will focus on the main program toy_md.py, implementing a propagation algorithm, and on toy_md_forces.py, implementing PBCs.
+Take some time to familarize yourself with the program structure in the ToyMD folder.
+In that folder, you will also find a carbon-dioxide folder, containing parameters for our toy system: a box of 216 carbon dioxide molecules.
+At the end of the exercise, you will be able to run a MD simulation of this system.

 Exercise 3

 How does an MD program work?
-Describe schematically (either describe steps in words thoroughly and/or provide an annotated sketch of the steps) what are the main steps to perform a molecular dynamics simulation from start to finish.
-Point out the main differences between your scheme and Monte Carlo methods.
+Describe schematically (either describe steps in words thoroughly and/or provide an annotated sketch of the steps).
+What are the main steps and main parameters/inputs to perform a molecular dynamics simulation from start to finish?
+Point out the main difference(s) between your scheme and Monte Carlo methods.

 In this exercise, you will implement a propagation algorithm and PBCs.
-Unfortunately, you will be able to verify your implementations are correct only when you will have modified both pieces of code needed (Ex4 and Ex6).
+Unfortunately, you will only be able to verify if your implementations are correct after modifying both pieces of code needed (Ex4 and Ex6).
 However, you will find tips and suggestions as comments in the python codes to help you.

 import sys